truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ### 24.04.0 Known Issues

+* An issue was discovered after 24.04.0 released involving ZFS ARC memory and excessive swap space usage.
+  Community members who have experienced this issue report excessive RAM consumption leading to decreased middleware performance, web UI slowdowns, and UI inaccessibility.

+  Further guidance regarding a work around for users experiencing this issue will be available shortly.
+  A resolution is expected in the upcoming 24.04.1 maintenance release.

-* An issue was discovered after 24.04.0 released where a TrueNAS system that has a VM configured with IPv6 bind addresses can disrupt the TrueNAS web interface after upgrading to 24.04.0 ([NAS-128102](https://ixsystems.atlassian.net/browse/NAS-128102)).
+* A TrueNAS system that has a VM configured with IPv6 bind addresses can disrupt the TrueNAS web interface after upgrading to 24.04.0 ([NAS-128102](https://ixsystems.atlassian.net/browse/NAS-128102)).
   Users with this particular configuration are encouraged to either wait for the 24.04.1 maintenance release before upgrading or remove any IPv6 bind addresses from existing VMs before upgrading to 24.04.0.

 * Installed Apps network traffic is reporting numbers greater than actual usage [NAS-128471](https://ixsystems.atlassian.net/browse/NAS-128471).